danol0/sudoku-py/README.md

 sphinx-build -M html docs/source docs/build/
 ```
 The documentation can then be viewed by opening `docs/build/index.html` in a web browser.
 _Please note, the conda installation of Sphinx has a minor bug that displays a number of deprecated warnings on build.
-PLease ignore these, or use the pip installation._
+These can be ignored, or the pip installation can be used._
 ## Change log
 - v1.2:
   - Solve functionality is now contained in a child class of sudokuBoard